holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 (2013-03-15) `auxiliary/admin/smb/psexec_ntdsgrab`
 "PsExec `NTDS.dit` And SYSTEM Hive Download Utility"

-   Similar to SmbExec that we setup in the Tooling Setup chapter of Fascicle 0, this Metasploit module authenticates to an Active Directory Domain Controller and creates a volume shadow copy of the %SYSTEMDRIVE% using a native Windows tool "vssadmin" (visible in the [source](https://github.com/rapid7/metasploit-framework/blob/master/modules/auxiliary/admin/smb/psexec_ntdsgrab.rb#L55)).
-It then pulls down copies of the `NTDS.dit` file as well as the SYSTEM registry hive and stores them.
+   Similar to SmbExec that we set up in the Tooling Setup chapter of Fascicle 0, this Metasploit module authenticates to an Active Directory Domain Controller and creates a volume shadow copy of the %SYSTEMDRIVE% using a native Windows tool "vssadmin" (visible in the [source](https://github.com/rapid7/metasploit-framework/blob/master/modules/auxiliary/admin/smb/psexec_ntdsgrab.rb#L55)).
+It then pulls down copies of the `NTDS.dit` file, as well as the SYSTEM registry hive and stores them.
 The `NTDS.dit` and SYSTEM registry hive copy can be used in combination with other tools for offline extraction of AD password hashes.
 All of this is done without uploading a single binary to the target host.

-   There are additional details around where `NTDS.dit` fits into the picture in the [Windows section](#web-applications-countermeasures-management-of-application-secrets-store-configuration-windows) of the Web Applications chapter.
+   There are additional details around where `NTDS.dit` fits into the big picture in the [Windows section](#web-applications-countermeasures-management-of-application-secrets-store-configuration-windows) of the Web Applications chapter.

    Unlike SmbExec, we have to parse the files that `psexec_ntdsgrab` downloads for us with a separate tool, also discussed briefly in the [Windows section](#web-applications-countermeasures-management-of-application-secrets-store-configuration-windows) of the Web Applications chapter.